Operations Guide14 min readUpdated 2026-06-13

 Review debtors and creditors (Week 3)

 Check who owes you money (debtors) and who you owe (creditors).
-Follow up on overdue invoices.
-Plan for upcoming payments.
+Follow up on invoices past 30 days.
+Plan for upcoming payments so you do not miss SARS deadlines.

 5